vicenteicc2008/edk2-goyavewifi/README.md

 SprdGpioDxe driver is from halal-beef's [edk2-exynos9830](https://github.com/halal-beef/edk2-exynos9830).

-some drivers like SprdClockDxe, SprdMmcDxe and SprdI2CDxe are from u-boot and linux kernel
+some drivers like SprdClockDxe, SprdMmcDxe and SprdI2CDxe are from U-Boot and Linux kernel

+some functions from SprdMmcDxe (like SdhciFlushBlocks) are from [Mu-Silicium](https://github.com/Project-Silicium/Mu-Silicium)

 DSDT and TimerDxe are from AistopGit's [edk2-exynos5410](https://github.com/AistopGit/edk2-exynos5410).